bjack205/altro.org/README.md

 npm install
 ```

+You will only have to do this once.
+A directory called node_modules should be created locally and you should not ever have to repeat this command unless you are updating your node_modules or you deleted this directory.

 Second, run the development server:

 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+You will have to run this command everytime you want to run your development server.

 You can start editing the page by modifying `content/*/*.mdx`.
 The page updates as you edit the file and refresh.